indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 be used if the edge of the frame contains artifacts or dark areas.

 2. **Selection** - It uses the centroid of a small area around the star with a specified radius to detect the drift.
-This is universal method that should work in most of the cases.
+An average from given number of stars is used.
+This is universal methodthat should work in most of the cases.
 It is resilient to hot pixels, hot lines and hot columns. **Selection** has several configuration parameters, selection center given by *Selection X*, *Selection Y* and *Radius* all in pixels.
-It has one additional parameter *Subframe* used for better performance.
+If single star is used, it has one additional parameter *Subframe* used for better performance.
 This is an integer number meaning how many radii around the selection should be downloaded from the camera.
 It has two main benefits - with a remote setup it decreases the network load and it also speeds up the image download time from the camera.

-3. **Multistar** - It is the same as **Selection** but it uses the average of centroids of a given number of stars.
-The only parameter is *Star count*.
-It doesn't use *Selection X*, *Selection Y* parameters, but selects first *Star count* of automatically detected stars.

 4. **Centroid** - This is a full frame centroid, useful for bright objects that occupy large portion of the frame like Moon and planets.
 It will **not work** with stars.